st3ph4nnn/pixels/README.md

 Even though the game is multi-threaded and somewhat optimized,
 the game still needs a decent CPU to run without issues.
-Currently tested on an i3 that is completely dogshit
-and there is few performance issues.
+Currently tested on an i3 that is completely dogshit and there were few performance issues.
 Minimum Cores: 2
 Minimum Threads: 4
 Must have a 64-bit operating system (currently supporting only Windows 10 and 11)